-Prospective students should review of the College of Nursing (CON) graduate program specific requirements.
-A CON Graduate Academic Advisor will review the application file for nursing specific requirements.
+Prospective students should review of the College of Nursing and Health Innovation (CONHI) graduate program specific requirements.
+A CONHI Graduate Academic Advisor will review the application file for nursing specific requirements.
 Specific program requirements can be found in the University Catalog - Nursing, Graduate Programs.

 If accepted, applicants will receive an acceptance form that must be signed and returned.
 If an applicant is denied, the option to appeal the decision is available.

-Clinical placement at The University of Texas at Arlington in the graduate nursing department is a collaborative process with each student.
-Students are asked to locate a preceptor which is aligned with their program requirements; however, the Graduate Nursing Department will provide assistance with clinical placement when a student is experiencing difficulty.
+Clinical placement at The University of Texas at Arlington in the Department of Graduate Nursing is a collaborative process with each student.
+Students are asked to locate a preceptor which is aligned with their program requirements; however, the Department of Graduate Nursing will provide assistance with clinical placement when a student is experiencing difficulty.
 Clinical placement policies are available in the Graduate Nursing clinical management system, InPlace, and are available to all students upon admission.

-Applicants should be aware of expectations concerning graduate nursing vaccine requirements.
+Applicants should be aware of expectations concerning Graduate Nursing Clinical Clearance Requirements.

 Note: Some graduate programs have required courses and events scheduled on Saturdays.
 Please consult with the director of the program you are interested in, before applying for admission.